CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

 ---
 title: Using the Slack app
-description: In this session we will practice using Slack in the cohort.
+description: In this session, we will practice using Slack in the cohort.
 modules: Fundamentals
 week: "2"
 skills:
   - Professional Basics
 objectives:
-  - Actively use Slack 3 times per week to work with peers and community + Reply to one question a week on any public CYF Slack channels.
+  - Actively use Slack 3 times weekly to work with peers and the community
 time: 45
 prep: Everyone must have their laptops up and running and connected to the internet.
 introduction: >-
   Slack is a collaboration platform that enables efficient team communication, file sharing, and integration with various tools.

   It's important because it enhances productivity, fosters collaboration, and centralises communication for remote and distributed teams.
 exercises:
   - name: Let's share our knowledge about Slack
     time: 15
-    goal: Identify who is already Slack savvy and could support the other trainees in their learning journey
+    goal: Share your knowledge about Slack
     content: >-
-      Trainees should discuss the below questions about Slack and how to use it, to share their knowledge with others
+      Trainees should discuss the below questions about Slack and how to use it to share their knowledge with others.

       * What is a thread?

-      * How do we find a certain channel?
+      * How do we find a particular channel?

       * Where do we look for notifications?